budasuyasa/book-rest-api/README.md

 - MySQL database
 ---
 ### Install
+Make sure you have installed [NodeJS](https://nodejs.org/) and MySQL server on your local machine.

 1. Clone this repo to your local machine
 2. Create new database using MySQL database.
-Grab **bookstore.sql** included in this repository and import into your MySQL server.
+Grab **bookstore.sql** included in this repo and import into your MySQL server.
+3. `cd` to your local repo directory and run `npm install` using Terminal or Windows PowerShell
-3. Please look into lines bellow and configure your database and port:
+4. Please look into lines bellow and configure your database and port:
 ```javascript
 //Set app config
 const port = 3000;